Revival (Bulgaria): Entrance into parliament

-The party has grown rapidly due to the 2021–2025 Bulgarian political crisis.
+The party grew rapidly due to the Bulgarian political crisis.
 They first entered the Bulgarian National Assembly after the 2021 general election, gaining 13 seats.
 A member of Revival's parliamentary group left them in June 2022.
-The party would more than double its presence in the assembly, gaining 14 more seats in the 2022 general election and gained another 10 seats in the 2023 general election bringing their total seats to 37.
-This comes as the country draws closer to its adoption of the Euro while the government is financially backing Ukraine in their defense against Russia.
-Only 30% of Bulgarians view Russia as a threat, and far more are worried about rising inflation and possible economic concerns with the adoption of the Euro.
+The party would more than double its presence in the assembly, gaining 14 more seats in the 2022 general election and gaining another 10 seats in the 2023 general election bringing their total seats to 37.
+This came as the country drew closer to its adoption of the Euro, while the government was financially backing Ukraine in its defense against Russia.
+Only 30% of Bulgarians view Russia as a threat, and far more are worried about rising inflation and possible economic concerns with the adoption of the euro.
 Despite the party's pro-Russian rhetoric, observer Vesela Tcherneva, from the European Council on Foreign Relations, says that "Putin has lost some popularity so the campaign is not pro-Russia but anti-West, but it's the other side of the same coin".
 Additionally, the party has called for a public referendum on withdrawal from NATO and normalization of relations with Russia.
-The party has also supported the expansion of the Russia gas company Lukoil's presence in the country and to "renegotiate the conditions with the EU" either for a special status, or possible withdrawal.
+The party has also supported the expansion of the Russian gas company Lukoil's presence in the country and to "renegotiate the conditions with the EU" either for a special status, or possible withdrawal.

 Additionally, the party launched a petition that proposes postponing the adoption of the Euro until further notice.
 The petition collected over 604,000 signatures, significantly more than the 200,000 necessary to suggest a future referendum on the matter.

 On 22 May 2023, Revival protesters stormed the EU offices in Sofia, dousing the interior with red paint while waving the Russian flag.
 President of the European Parliament Roberta Metsola called the protestors "vandals unhappy with our stance in support of Ukraine." while the Bulgarian government announced the attacks only strengthen their resolve to support Ukraine.
 On 16 June 2023, a microbrewery in Sofia was vandalized after standoffs with Revival with an antisemitic message scrawled on their window with a Star of David after the brewery posted a sign saying they don't serve members of Revival.
-The owners of the brewery, who are Jewish, filed an investigation with the Ministry of Interior for the attack to be prosecuted as an antisemitic hate-crime.
+The owners of the brewery, who are Jewish, filed an investigation with the Ministry of Interior for the attack to be prosecuted as an antisemitic hate crime.